-Term Definition

-Welcome Week

-academic year.
-A variety of events to orient and welcome new

-students are available.
-The orientation helps new students to

-organise their classes, acclimatise to student life, and

-introduce themselves to other students.

-Withdrawal The student's action by which they voluntarily choose to leave

-the University.
-After withdrawal, the individual is no longer

-entitled to access University resources.

-Writing up See "submission period".

-period
+Term Definition Welcome Week The week before the start of teaching in Semester 1 of the academic year.
+A variety of events to orient and welcome new students are available.
+The orientation helps new students to organise their classes, acclimatise to student life, and introduce themselves to other students.
+Withdrawal The student's action by which they voluntarily choose to leave the University.
+After withdrawal, the individual is no longer entitled to access University resources.
+Writing up See "submission period". period